Beagle Temperament: Gentle and loving souls with an extraordinary sense of smell

 The Beagles were trained with clicker training in this study, and no harmful methods were used.
 This is an excellent introduction to a cause close to our hearts.

 After reading all the above, one thing becomes evident.
 Beagles are small, gentle, not very territorial, and friendly.
 Unfortunately, their loving temperament makes them one of the preferred breeds for cruel animal testing in laboratories.
 Sadly, our society still relies on animal testing with injections when science is so far advanced.
 In 2020, 4340 experiments were carried out on dogs in the UK, and 4270 (98%) were Beagles.
 We believe that no animals should ever be used for testing.
 You can sign up for the newsletter of the Hounded Campaign to receive updates on progress made by this ambitious project to ban all testing on dogs in the UK.

 "To follow soon"

-If you want to learn more about other dog breeds, check related articles or sign up to our newsletter here.
-This will also trigger a code for 15% off your first order on our eco friendly pet products.
+If you want to learn more about other dog breeds, check related articles or sign up for our newsletter here.
+This will also trigger a code for 15% off your first order of our eco-friendly pet products.
 We are working hard to add all dog breeds as soon as possible to have a whole extensive library!

 Beagle Summary Info box

 11kg - 13kg

 Tendency to drool